engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/good-practices.md

 # Good practices

-Before delving deeper into distinct testing scopes and strategies we examine generally applicable good practices when it comes to writing tests.
+Before delving deeper into distinct testing scopes and strategies, we examine generally applicable good practices when it comes to writing tests.

-## Test against public facing API's
+## Test against public facing APIs

 When writing tests we assume as little as possible of the implementation.
-We write tests for public facing interfaces, not private ones.
+We compose tests for public facing interfaces, not private ones.
 Private implementations change more frequently over time as additional feature requests come in and code is refactored, moved to libraries, or removed entirely.

-When refactoring code we run tests to ensure we haven't changed behavior for implementations that call the public facing methods and API's.
-Testing against private implementations seldom make sense as we actively just changed the private implementation.
+When refactoring code we run tests to ensure we haven't changed behavior for implementations that call the public facing methods and APIs.
+Testing against private implementations increases the workload, as we actively just changed the private implementation and are now required to update the tests.
+It is a hurdle comprised of more effort than benefit.

 ## Test behavior, not processes